Garmingo/Under-Construction-Page/README.md

 4) Change the Source: Replace the src attribute value with the path of your new images.

 ## Updating Links
-1) Locate the Buttons: In the index.html file, find the "<a>" tags corresponding to each button.
+1) Locate the Buttons: In the index.html file, find the "a" tags corresponding to each button.
 2) Change the Href Attribute: Replace the href attribute value with your desired link.

 ## Deployment